 - Groupage – this is the cheapest of the shipment options, where your items are grouped with those belonging to other customers.
 The drawback of this is that it works on a basis of supply and demand, so your shipping company will wait until enough other people are moving their belongings at the same time – meaning you could face delays.

-Containers usually come in set sizes, with a 20-foot container able to fit around about the contents of a 3-bedroom house and a 40-foot container suited to a 4-5 bedroom house.
+Containers usually come in set sizes.
+A 20-foot container can fit around about the contents of a three-bedroom house; a 40-foot container suits a 4-5 bedroom house.

-If you’re not in a rush to get your possessions and you’re looking to move on a tight budget, container shipping is likely to be your best bet.
+If you’re not in a rush and you’re on a budget, container shipping is likely to be your best bet.

 Using a moving company for South African immigration

-If you want to take the hassle out of your move, you can employ a relocation company to provide a door-to-door service.
+If you want to take the hassle out of your move, employ a relocation company for door-to-door service.
 This might seem expensive at face value, but once you’ve factored in how much each step of the process will cost individually, it might be the best – and safest – choice.

 Relocation companies generally offer several different tiers of service, from the door-to-door option to simply shipping your possessions.